Office: Anatomy and Zoology (AZ) E206D

 1. Measure learning gains of students in a single semester biochemistry course.
 2. Evaluate whether new and innovative teaching strategies can increase learning gains for students in a single semester biochemistry course.

-My teaching Philosophy consists of three primary elements:
+My teaching Philosophy consists of four primary elements:

-1. My students need to see me as a human being and to connect with me as a person.
-The foundation of a good learning environment is one in which the learner feels connected to and trusts the one instructing them.
+- My students need to see me as a human being and to connect with me as a person.
+The foundation of a good learning environment is one in which the learner trusts the one instructing them.

-2. My students come from wonderfully diverse educational, cultural, and personal backgrounds.
+- My students come from diverse educational, cultural, and personal backgrounds.
 The truth of this cannot, however, change the fact that each student will be placed under the same set of expectations.
 Learning objectives cannot, and should not, be tailored to each individual student.
-Given this I must provide a multiplicity of resources for the multiplicity of learning styles, preferences, and educational backgrounds found in my students.
-I want the truth to be accessible to them all!
+Given this I attempt to provide a multiplicity of resources for the multiplicity of learning styles, preferences, and educational backgrounds found in my students.
+I want something good, something beautiful, and something true to be accessible to all students while not lowering the standards of education.

 Publications